Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: The -affine Grassmannian

-We now verify that, for $S$ a rigid analytic diamond, the maps $S \rightarrow \Gr_{[\mu]}$ are as claimed.
-When $S$ is smooth, this is an immediate consequence of \cref{theorem.smooth-scholze-filtrations-lattices}: the Bialynicki-Birula map induces a bijection between isomorphism classes of lattices of type $[\mu]$ on the trivial $G(\mbb{B}^+_\dR)$-torsor and filtrations of type $[\mu^{-1}]$ satisfying Griffiths transversality on the trivial $G(\mc{O})$-torsor.
+We now verify that the maps $S^\diamond \rightarrow \Gr_{[\mu]}$ are as claimed.
+When $S$ is smooth, this is an immediate consequence of \cref{theorem.smooth-scholze-filtrations-lattices}: the Bialynicki-Birula map induces a bijection between isomorphism classes of lattices of type $[\mu]$ on the trivial $G(\mbb{B}^+_\dR)$-local system and filtrations of type $[\mu^{-1}]$ satisfying Griffiths transversality for the trivial connection on the trivial $G$-bundle on $S$.